I recently had the wonderful opportunity to go on a drive to the southern part of Switzerland to the cantons of Ticino and Uri.

 Traveling Back in Time on the Tremola Road

-The Tremola pass is now considered Switzerland's longest street monument.
+The Tremola Pass is Switzerland's longest street monument.

 The ancient structure is a maze of tunnels and caverns hidden from the outside world and is another way to witness history firsthand.
-So, take a sneak-peak into the bygone eras of military life.
+So, take a sneak peek into the bygone eras of military life.

 There are guided tours if military history is a subject you love.
-Reserve your date beforehand.
+Reserve your date ahead of your visit.

 You can reach the museum by car, by train or by bus.
 If you are traveling by postal bus, there is no hurry: The connections allow for stays between two and six hours, so you get to spend plenty of time exploring the peak of San Gottardo!